matrix-org/matrix.org/content/docs/communities/moderation/_index.md

 ## Your community's security guard

-The tools built-in Matrix are good for small group moderation, but they are limited for now: removing a user (temporarily or permanently) is only possible at the room level, and banning an entire server from a room is not exposed in the UI.
+The tools built into Matrix are good for small group moderation, but they are limited for now: removing a user (temporarily or permanently) is only possible at the room level, and banning an entire server from a room is not exposed in the UI.

-Fortunately, a tool exists to step up your moderation game: a security guard robot you add to all of your public rooms, who can enforce your moderation decisions on all the rooms at once.
+Fortunately, a tool exists to step up your moderation game: a security guard robot you add to all of your public rooms that can enforce your moderation decisions on all the rooms at once.

 And that's really what mjolnir is: a security guard for your rooms.
-Because of the very decentralised nature of Matrix, you need to add the robot to guard the door of each of your rooms, and you need to grant it the Administrator role so it can do its job properly.
+Because of the decentralised nature of Matrix, you need to add the robot to guard the door of each of your rooms, and you need to grant it the Administrator role so it can do its job properly.

 ### Getting mjolnir